Terms and Conditions

 Mouth Guard Rule

-Starting 1st Jan 2013 Mouthguards are mandatory for all Football Competitions U18 and below Rule 6.2 of the official Guide Part 2 has been amended to give the referee the power to caution (yellow card) a player who refuses to comply with the referee’s request to insert a mouth guard, and order off for continued refusal to comply.
+Starting January 1st, 2013, mouthguards are mandatory for all Football Competitions U18 and below.
+Rule 6.2 of the official Guide, Part 2 has been amended to give the referee the power to caution (yellow card) a player who refuses to comply with the referee’s request to insert a mouth guard, and order off for continued refusal to comply.
 I acknowledge this rule change that my Child must wear a mouth guard whilst playing Gaelic Football.
 I will be responsible for ensuring that my child follows this rule.
 I also acknowledge that if this rule is not complied with my Child will not be permitted to take part in Gaelic Football Practice/Games.

 Medical Consent